nightmusic/BizAudit/README.md

 - Contribution guide: [CONTRIBUTING.md](./CONTRIBUTING.md)
 - Changelog: [CHANGELOG.md](./CHANGELOG.md)

-## Suggested Repository Positioning

-If you publish this project to Git, a good description would be:

-> A domain-driven CLI prototype that combines static analysis defects with business context to produce business impact evaluations.

-Suggested GitHub topics:

-`typescript`, `cli`, `code-review`, `static-analysis`, `business-impact`, `domain-driven-design`, `ai-assisted-development`, `developer-tools`

 ## Contributing

 Contributions are welcome.
 Start with [CONTRIBUTING.md](./CONTRIBUTING.md) for setup, expectations, and the recommended workflow.